MingFei2001/HeyAPI/README.md

 *   Implement error handling and logging.
 *   Dockerize the project.

+## Credits
+Shoutout to **The man, The myth, The legend: [ThePrimeagen](https://github.com/theprimeagen)** for introducing me to Go and helping me learn many things, *no joke* i learned half of my networking from him.

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.